SunniM/ML_Portfolio/README.md

 > [Report](component_3/report.pdf) - Contains a write ups and output of each model.
 Distinguishes between **Generative** and **Discriminative** Models.
 Addresses the need for **Reproducible Research** in Machine Learning

-## Compontent 4 - Similarity and Ensemble Methods Collaboration
+## Component 4 - Similarity and Ensemble Methods Collaboration
 The following notebooks analyze housing data of Perth, Australia
 > [Regresssion](component_4/part_1.pdf) - Sunni Magan